LewisBroadhurst/QuantitativePlayground/client/README.md

 - Run a backtest then see progression of backtest via dashboard.
 - Can then view that dashboard at a later date.
 - Implement a message cue for this.

+## Plotting charts
+- ACtaully really easy.
+- Get data from API call to python BE.
+- Use plotly.js etc and put data into plotly.